 AKC Breed Category

 Training is of utmost importance with a Bully, to let their wonderful qualities shine and to manage traits that would be hard to live with.
 Though the Bull Terrier's ancestors were bred to be fearsome in a fight, when properly socialized, today's Bully is sweet-natured and silly.
 They must spend time with people, other dogs, and small animals early in life so they learn aggressive behavior is unacceptable.
-Bullys have a tendency to resource guard, and early training is critical so this doesn't become a problem behavior.
+Bullys have a tendency to resource guard and defend their dog bowl or feeder, and early training is critical so this doesn't become a problem behavior.
 Finally, train them to be well mannered on a leash or they will drag you around for every walk.

 Are Bull Terriers Good with Kids?
 Bullys are best matched with families with older kids who have experience managing a stubborn dog.
 Young children may not recognize the warning signs of a frustrated dog, and Bull Terriers will bite if treated roughly.
 Children should also be warned to keep their distance from a Bull Terrier who is eating or enjoying his favorite dog toy or treat.